-The following graph compares the cumulative total stockholder return on DFIN's common stock from December 31, 2018 through December 31, 2023, with (i) the cumulative total return of the Russell 2000 Index, (ii) the cumulative return of the Standard & Poor's ("S&P") SmallCap 600 Index, and (iii) S&P Composite 1500 Diversified Financials Index, a business industry index of which DFIN is a constituent.
+The following graph compares the cumulative total stockholder return on DFIN's common stock from December 31, 2018 December 31, 2019 through December 31, 2023 December 31, 2024, with (i) the cumulative total return of the Russell 2000 Index, (ii) the cumulative return of the Standard & Poor's ("S&P") SmallCap 600 Index, and (iii) the cumulative return of the S&P Composite 1500 Financial Services Index (f/k/a S&P Composite 1500 Diversified Financials Index, Index), a business industry index of which DFIN is a constituent.

-The comparison assumes all dividends have been reinvested and an initial investment of \$100 on December 31, 2018.
+The comparison assumes all dividends have been reinvested and an initial investment of \$100 on December 31, 2018 December 31, 2019.
 The stock price performance on the following graph is not necessarily indicative of future stock price performance.